Mission & Vision

 • Attractive native habitats, skyline views, car-free urban connectivity.

-• Lighting, water stations & signage (thanks to Texas Parks & Wildlife grant).
+• Lighting, water stations & signage.

 • Proximity to hundreds of local restaurants, art galleries, hotels, living, and eclectic businesses.